v0rt3xh/Knn_CUDA/README.md

 # Implement k Nearest Neighbor Algorithm with CUDA
 Haitao Huang
+###
+The k nearest neighbors (k-NN) algorithm is widely used in the industry.
+In particular, the k-NN search algorithm can be applied to the inference stage of recommender systems.
+For a user, the recommender might query a content pool to find the corresponding k most suitable contents.

+Usually, the system has latency constraints, which demands fast operations.
+Using GPU to accelerate the process is a feasible direction.
+We implement a naive version of the k-NN search algorithm in CUDA with pitch and 2D memory management.

+The similarity measure is the cosine similarity.

 ### Repo Structure
 We have seven folders and this README file.